 Wales & West Utilities and our owners are fully committed to making sure that the group complies with all applicable legal requirements including, without limitation, the Modern Slavery Act 2015.

-Over the past year, we have entered into our new price control period starting on 1 April 2021 ("GD2").
-We have continued to increase our focus on making sure modern slavery does not exist in our business and have implemented refreshed procedures and updated policies to aid us in in this goal.
+We have continued to increase our focus on making sure modern slavery does not exist in our business and have implemented refreshed procedures and updated policies to aid us in this goal.

-Alongside our owners, we have a zero tolerance to slavery and human trafficking and are committed to making sure that there is no modern slavery or human trafficking in its supply chains or in any part of its business.
-We highlight our commitment to this effort within its Modern Slavery Policy and Corporate Social Responsibility Policy.
+Alongside our owners, we have a zero tolerance to slavery and human trafficking and are committed to making sure that there is no modern slavery or human trafficking in its supply chains or in any part of our business.
+We highlight our commitment to this effort within our Modern Slavery Policy and Corporate Social Responsibility Policy.

 We are committed to improving our practices to combat slavery and human trafficking and encourage reporting on slavery and human trafficking, as well as all other ethical matters.
-We joined the Slave-Free Alliance in 2019, an organization set up by the charity Hope for Justice, and we will continue to work with them in the future to improve its systems and processes and the fight against modern slavery.
+We joined the Slave-Free Alliance in 2019, an organisation set up by the charity Hope for Justice, and we will continue to work with them in the future to improve its systems and processes and the fight against modern slavery.